kptdev/kpt/site/guides/namespace-provisioning-ui.md

   deployment by adding/removing/updating resources.
   ![draft-deployment](/static/images/porch-ui/deployment/draft-deployment.png)
-- Once the deployment is published, click `Create Sync` to have `Config Sync` sync the deployment to the kubernetes cluster.
+- Once the deployment is published, click `Create Sync` to have `Config Sync` sync the deployment to the Kubernetes cluster.
   ![published-deployment](/static/images/porch-ui/deployment/published-deployment.png)
 - After a few seconds, you`ll see the Sync status update in the upper right hand corner.
   ![synced-deployment](/static/images/porch-ui/deployment/synced-deployment.png)
-- If you navigate back to the `deployment` repo, you will see `sync` status next to each deployement instance.
+- If you navigate back to the `deployment` repo, you will see `sync` status next to each deployment instance.
   ![synced-deployment-screenshot](/static/images/porch-ui/deployment/synced-deployment-list.png)

-So, this completes our end to end workflow of creating a blueprint from scratch and deploying it to a kubernetes cluster using the Config as Data UI.
+So, this completes our end to end workflow of creating a blueprint from scratch and deploying it to a Kubernetes cluster using the Config as Data UI.